zhuxr11/cbbinom/README.md

 remotes::install_github("zhuxr11/cbbinom")
 ```

-## Examples of continuous beta-binomial distribution
+## Introduction to continuous beta-binomial distribution

 The continuous beta-binomial distribution spreads the standard
 probability mass of beta-binomial distribution at `x` to an interval